-The age-reducing quality of olives, filling your stomach quickly with their monounsaturated fat, is a special feature of this dish.
-Its RA Factor is 3.4 days younger.
+The age-reducing quality of olives, filling your stomach happily and making everything taste better with their lovely healthy green oil, is a special feature of this Roasted Red Pepper and Kalamata Olive Sicilian Salad recipe.
+It has a RealAge Factor of 3.4 days younger.

 Preparation Time: 12 minutes